atonomi/smart-contracts/README.md

 ### Deploy to Atonomi Ropsten test node

-Make sure you have the latest version of `geth` installed: https://github.com/ethereum/go-ethereum/wiki/Installing-Geth Then change into the deploy directory:
+Make sure you have the latest version of `geth` installed: https://github.com/ethereum/go-ethereum/wiki/Installing-Geth

+Then change into the deploy directory:

 ```
 $ cd deploy
 ```

-Then attach to the Atonomi Ropsten Test node (this is internal to Atonomi Network) If you need Ropsten Test Ether, go here: http://faucet.ropsten.be:3001/ or https://faucet.metamask.io/
+Then attach to any Ropsten Test node.
+If you need Ropsten Test Ether, go here: http://faucet.ropsten.be:3001/ or https://faucet.metamask.io/

 ```
 $ export PARITY_NODE=http://test.parity.atonomi.io:8545